 She has a strong interest in supporting the Western herbal medicine and naturopathic professions to improve and maintain their high standards by working in academic and clinical training, and mentoring graduates in clinical practice.
 She is committed to working towards registration of the profession.
 Her goal is to contribute to make prudent use of complementary health more accessible to the whole community to promote public health and wellbeing.

-She has been lecturing in herbal medicine, naturopathy and clinical practice since 2003 and is also working as academic state manager at Endeavour College in Perth.
+She has been lecturing in herbal medicine, naturopathy and clinical practice since 2003 and is also working as academic manager at Paramount College in Perth.